knee-cola/jekyll-meetup-lecture/README.md

 ### Configuring GitHub pages

-Frst we need to configure our repository on GitHub pages:
+First we need to configure our repository on GitHub pages:

 * access the GitHub page fo your project
 * access the project **settings**